I meet with business owners both locally and internationally and share what I learn to help readers generate more

 - Amazon affiliate

 There are naysayers out there who say the couple have sold out and will lose their audience since they are now on a new catamaran instead of their monohull.
 Personally, I think this is sour grapes and there will always be people who want to knock those who are doing well.
-There are many armchair sailors who just don't have the chutzpah to go out and experience life like this young couple.
+There are many armchair sailors who just don't have the chutzpah to go out and experience life like this young couple and newborn.

 How Crowdfunding Works

 There are various crowdfunding sites, and you may have heard some of the names, such as Kickstarter and Indiegogo.
 Patreon is also a crowdfunding site but is different because this offers continual support to the creators.

 In relation to sailing videos, these people get paid per video.
 Contributors can cap the number of videos they are prepared to pay for.
 Let's say the people you like are cranking out videos every few days but you may only want to pay for two per month.
 That's doable; you just put a monthly cap on your donation.

 For example, let's say you want to support the sailing vessel Emerald Steel.
 You choose how much you want to pay per video, and that money becomes an ongoing donation unless you stopped it.
 There is also an option just to make a one-time donation.